gregjohnsonbiometrics/biometrics.utilities/README.md

 [^5]: Curtis, R.O.
 1982.
 A Simple Index of Stand Density for Douglas-fir.
 Forest Sci., Vol. 28, No. 1, pp. 92-94.

 [^6]: Reineke, L.H.
 1933.
 Perfecting a stand density index for even-aged forests.
 Jour.
 Agric.
 Res.
 46: 627 – 638.

+[^7]: Wilson, F.G.
+1946.
+Numerical expression of stocking in terms of height.
+Journal of Forestry, 44:758–761.